 You'll notice some links and advertisements from partner or affiliate sites throughout this post.
 I typically earn a small commission on any purchases made through those links at no additional cost to you.
 If you check those out, great.
 If not, I'm still happy you're here!

-Bear Lake is situated in the Bear Lake road corridor and can be best accessed from the eastern side of Rocky Mountain National Park.
+The Bear Lake Trailhead is situated in the Bear Lake road corridor and can be best accessed from the eastern side of Rocky Mountain National Park.
 Visitors will want to use the Beaver Meadows entrance station.

-Bear Lake is one of the easier hikes in Rocky Mountain National Park for several reasons and frankly I would consider this more of a 'nature walk' than a hike.
+Bear Lake is one of the easier hikes in Rocky Mountain National Park for several reasons and frankly I would consider this more of a nature walk than a hike.

-After navigating the Bear Lake road corridor the lake is just steps from the main parking making it easily accessible for all visitors.
-The trail is almost perfectly flat and well maintained.
+After navigating the Bear Lake road corridor the lake is just steps from the main parking lot making it easily accessible for all visitors.
+The trail is perfectly flat and well maintained.
 According to AllTrails the walk around the lake is only 0.7 miles, or just over 1 km.

-Where do I Park For Bear Lake?
+Where do I park for the Bear Lake Trailhead?

-Unfortunately like many other popular National Park activities the parking situation at Bear Lake is pretty rough.
+Unfortunately like many other popular National Park activities the parking situation at Bear Lake Trailhead is pretty rough.

 When I visited in late July we had a 9am timed entry slot which included Bear Lake Corridor access.